samuel-rufi/maml/README.md

 # MAM Lite - an alternative messaging protocol for IOTA

 MAM Lite is a  lightweight, flexible and easy to use protocol which ensures privacy and integrity for data communication at another level.
+Detailed information can be found here: https://medium.com/@samuel.rufinatscha/mam-lite-an-alternative-messaging-protocol-for-iota-562fdd318e1d

 Features
 - Authentication